 How will I be assessed?

-You will be assessed using a diverse range of assessment methods including: written reports, online tests, creating software applications, practical demonstrations and professional discussions.
+There are 3 exams that you must sit for the mandatory units.
+You will sit these exams in January and then have the option to re-sit/improve your grades in May/June.
+You will then be assessed for other units using a diverse range of assessment methods including: written reports, online tests, creating software applications, practical demonstrations and professional discussions.

 Where is the course delivered? (facilities/classrooms)